 - Hot coffee with adjustable strength and grind size – not many coffeemakers obtain the SCA Home Brewer Certification.
 The water temperature is necessary for SCA Certification, so you can be sure it will brew deliciously hot coffee.

 - Thermal Carafe – it’s common to reheat coffee, but it isn’t the best way to keep coffee at its best temperature.
 Heating coffee tends to burn it, so I prefer a thermal carafe that can keep the coffee temperature for hours.
-Several users claim that this model can keep coffee hot for 2 to 3 hours.
+Several users claim this model can keep coffee hot for 2 to 3 hours.